B3RDLY/B3RDLY/README.md

 ---
   > please avoid making negative jokes about him around me, it feels personal. (most of the time I won't mind.)
 ---
+  > if you dislike him and try role-playing with me just know I will hide you.
+I dont have time to deal with threats and annoyance just because u hate a fictional character.
+___
   > He is a character I strongly relate to and connect myself with, I can get defensive over him. (working on it)
 ---
   > Please realize I'm an actual person and have my own personality, I will not act like berdly in every aspect.